Table of Contents

-- Cleanliness needs to be one’s priority both of oneself and surroundings.
+- Cleanliness needs to be one’s priority both for oneself and your surroundings.
 Care needs to be taken to maintain proper sewage and garbage treatment, as it can lead to various diseases.

 - Being happy to lead a normal life is equally important these days.
 Depression causes severe morbidity and impedes a person to lead a normal life.

 Why do We Fall Ill?

 Any condition that causes discomfort, pain, abnormal behaviour, disorders, syndromes, or infections often leads to a condition referred to as a disease.
 We fall ill due to numerous factors, these can be external or internal factors.
 Externally, we can be induced with diseases due to surroundings, physical contact with a disease-carrying vector, exposure to pathogens, consumption of contaminated food and water, inhaling toxic fumes etc. Weakened immune systems can also lead to allergies, autoimmune diseases, depression and so on.

 Following are a few of the reasons contributing to our ill-being: